Yes. The average modern human can survive without meat. However, they should keep certain nutrient needs in mind!

 And if you are going vegan, be sure to check out our article Vegan for Beginners for additional considerations about protein.

 Not sure you are getting enough?
-Try tracking your intake.
+Try tracking your intake for a set period of time.
 A app like Cronometer (affiliate link*-as a reminder, if you click on this link and sign up or purchase, I earn a commission at no added cost to you) can help!